numaproj/numaflow/docs/APIs.md

 </td>
 <td>
 <p>
-Threshold is the duration after which a source is marked a Idle due to lack of data.
+Threshold is the duration after which a source is marked as Idle due to lack of data.
 Ex: If watermark found to be idle after the Threshold duration then the watermark is progressed by <code>IncrementBy</code>.
 </p>